Accessibility & Inclusion

 Inclusion kits will be available on loan during the Festival.
 Kits include one pair of noise-dampening headphones and one pair of sunglasses.
 Kits may be picked up for a one-day loan at the St. Albert Public Library.

-Alternatively, kits will also be available for one-time use at all of the Feature Performance venues.
+Alternatively, kits will also be available for one-time use at all of the Feature Performance venues: The Arden Theatre, St. Albert Curling Club and Forsyth Hall

 * Limited quantities are available

-The Festival is full of large crowds, surprises and sounds that may cause an individual to feel uncomfortable.
-A dedicated calming space is available should any of our patrons require a place to sit and regroup after being overstimulated.
-It will have low lighting, less noise and sensory supports inside (see map for exact location).
+The Festival is full of large crowds, surprises and sounds that may be overwhelming to some individuals.
+The Calming Room is located on the main floor of St. Albert Place.
+This space is available for any of our patrons who require a place to sit and regroup after being overstimulated.
+It is dimly lit, less noisy and contains sensory supports.

-We also have plenty of green space that can act as calming zones should the outdoors be more suitable for you.
-Some areas to note are Lions Park (behind the St. Albert Curling Club), the grassy area north of the Children's Bridge, and Celebration Garden, located just east of The Healing Garden.
+The Festival site is surrounded by plenty of green space that can act as calming areas should the outdoors be more conducive to various needs.
+Some areas to note are Lions Park behind the St. Albert Curling Club and the north side of the river over the Children's Bridge.

 Staff Training

-An important component of Festival Inclusion is staff training.
-Festival staff and key volunteers are participating in training sessions to raise their awareness of what it means to be inclusive, and to inform them about the services offered at Festival.
-We will also be incorporating this information into all our general volunteer training sessions.
-This will ensure all staff and volunteers can support our patrons during their Festival experience.
+A very important component of Festival Inclusion is staff training.
+Festival staff and key volunteers participate in training sessions to raise their awareness of what it means to be inclusive and to inform them about the services offered at Festival.
+We incorporate similar information into all our general volunteer training sessions.
+This ensures that staff and volunteers are able support our patrons during their Festival experience.